OpenAgentsInc/v2/docs/hierarchy.md

     - Displays and allows editing of repository information
     - Utilizes Radix UI components for dropdowns and popovers
   - header.tsx - Implements the application header with user authentication and sidebar toggle
-  - layout-content.tsx
-  - LoadingSpinner.tsx
-  - login-button.tsx
+  - layout-content.tsx - Wraps children with a flex container that adjusts based on sidebar state
-  - markdown.tsx
+  - markdown.tsx - Memoized ReactMarkdown component for rendering markdown content
   - new-chat-button.tsx - Implements a button to start a new chat
     - Uses useHudStore and useChatStore for state management
     - Adds a new chat pane when clicked